ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

   Hint: Did you mean `1.'?
 ```

-What if you actually want to add an integer and a floating point number
+What if you actually want to add an integer and a floating point number?
-together?
 (Say they are stored as `i` and `f`).
 In OCaml you need to
 explicitly cast:

 <!-- $MDX skip -->